The Chocolate Touch

 The Chocolate Touch is a children's book by Patrick Skene Catling, first published in the US in 1957.
 John Midas is delighted when, through a magical gift, everything his lips touch turns into chocolate.
 The story is patterned after the myth of King Midas, whose magic turned everything he touched into gold.
-The original illustrations were by Mildred Coughlin McNutt, but another edition in the same year, a "newly illustrated" edition, had illustrations by Margot Apple and more pages.
+The original illustrations were by Mildred Coughlin McNutt, and a "newly illustrated" edition published the same year had illustrations by Margot Apple and more pages.

 Summary

 John Midas is a young boy with an obsessive love of confectionery, especially chocolate.
 Dr. Cranium, the Midas' family doctor, warns John that his health is poor and that he is to eat only foods that are conducive to a healthy body, much to the boy's disgruntlement.
-The doctor's advice is backed by John's parents, who dispose of their son's candy and have control over his spending money.
-Angered at having his life micromanaged, John goes for a walk to clear his head.
+The doctor's advice is backed by John's parents, who dispose of their son's candy and assert control over his spending money.
+Angry at his parents, John goes for a walk to clear his head.

-Whilst on his excursion he sees a coin on the ground.
-John rejoices over his good fortune; having found a way to clandestinely acquire some chocolate.
-However, when he studies the coin he sees it is engraved with the image of a fat boy and the letters JM, dismissing it as an unknown token.
-Even so, John remarks the coin is unique as JM stands for his initials, deciding to hang on to it.
-He then comes across a candy store, run by a man whom John has never met before, but is friendly and refers to John by name and extols his chocolate as the finest ever.
+While on his walk, he sees a coin on the ground.
+John rejoices over his good fortune, assuming he just found a way to clandestinely purchase some chocolate.
+However, when he studies the coin, he sees it is engraved with the image of a fat boy and the letters JM, dismissing it as worthless; even so, John considers the coin somewhat unique (as JM happens to be his initials), and so he decides to hold on to it.

+John then comes across a candy store, run by a friendly man whom John has never met before, who refers to him by name and extols his chocolate as the finest ever.
 The confectioner offers John a box of his chocolates in exchange for the strange coin.

-That night before going to bed, John decides to have one final chocolate feast, only to be dismayed to find the box contains nothing save for an ordinary chocolate ball.
+That night, before going to bed, John decides to have one final chocolate feast, only to be dismayed to find the box contains nothing save for a single ordinary chocolate ball.
 Although it is only a small piece of chocolate, it is the best chocolate he has ever tasted.